 The result is an engaging document that’s easy to reference and read through without employees’ eyes glazing over before they absorb important information.
 By making the deck reflect their own laid-back, fun culture, Valve has made it far easier and more engaging for employees to reference.

-You can help employees apply the culture to their daily work by weaving it into both strategy and projects.
-Find ways to tie every new project back to your company’s mission and values in some way.
+You can help employees apply your ideals to their daily work by weaving them naturally into strategy and projects.
+It’s always worthwhile to spend a little time tying every new project to your company’s mission and values in some way.

 Questions to consider:

 What should we do with our culture deck?
 Save it in Tettra.